just-boris/axios-cancel/README.md

 ## Axios-cancel

+> :warning: **DEPRECATED**.
+Since 0.15 version Axios supports this feature in the core.
+See [Cancellation section](https://github.com/mzabriskie/axios#cancellation) in their Readme to find a way to migrate.

 Custom adapter for [axios] with ability to [cancel requests](https://github.com/mzabriskie/axios/issues/333).
 It uses [cancel] library as shared source of cancel-related abstractions.